Frenchy Belanger: Taking the NBA world flyweight championship, December 1927

 He faced Ernie Jarvis in a bout for the NBA world flyweight championship on December 19, 1927.
 Almost 10,000 fans filled Toronto's Coliseum for the title match officiated by Lou Marsh.

 Belanger scored a knockdown in the first round and suffered one himself during a wild exchange in the eleventh round.
 After twelve rounds, the 21-year-old was awarded a unanimous decision win and claimed the vacant world flyweight championship title.

+He was rated second in the flyweight division by The Ring magazine in its 1927 annual ratings, behind then the leading contender Izzy Schwartz.

 Losing the NBA world flyweight championship, February 1928

 Belanger defended his world title for the first time on February 6, 1928, meeting Frankie Genaro in a rematch.
 He lost by unanimous decision, and Genaro became the new flyweight champion.
 Belanger's reign as flyweight champion of the world lasted only six weeks.

 Winning the Canadian flyweight championship, April 1928

 His manager Davey Garrity had him train with Jack Britton at a three-week camp in Miami Beach, Florida in preparation for his next fight.
 On April 27, 1928, Belanger met Montreal's Clovis Durand for the Canadian flyweight championship at Arena Gardens.
 He captured the national title with a points victory.